Private, In-Home Tutoring in Indiana, Pennsylvania

-SchoolTutoring Academy’s tutoring programs for Indiana students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Indiana, Pennsylvania students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Indiana Area School District has worked very hard to meet all requirements set out by the Pennsylvania Department of Education.
 They have improved many of their programs to meet these standards over the years and now proudly present courses that meet or exceed guidelines.
 Each grade level has several critical areas for math (e.g.: understanding whole number relationships and place value).
 For each unit of the school year, the specific standards that align are explained in great detail.